Sussumu/My-Bookmarks/README.md

 ### Utils

+[StackShare](http://stackshare.io/) - compares lots of dev tools by feature

+[Built With](https://builtwith.com/) - see what technologies websites are using.
+Check [Wappalyzer](https://wappalyzer.com) if you prefer a Chrome extension instead

 [Loading.io](http://loading.io) - customize and download loading icons for free

 [Fa2PNG](http://fa2png.io/) - convert and download Fonts Awesome icons as images